lwjglgamedev/vulkanbook/bookcontents/chapter-04/chapter-04.md

 }
 ```

 The first thing we do is retrieve the **actual** number of images that our swap chain has.
 But wait, we had already specified this when we created the swap chain, why we do need to retrieve that again?
 The answer is that we created the swap chain with a desired number of images, but the Vulkan driver may have returned a different number.
 This is why we need to call the `vkGetSwapchainImagesKHR` function to retrieve the number of images.
-This is whey we used the length of the returned image views to the `numImages` attribute.
+This is why we used the length of the returned image views to the `numImages` attribute.
 After that, we call that same function again to retrieve the handles to the images themselves.
 Now we iterate over the images to create new `ImageView` instances.
 The `ImageView` class encapsulates the creation and disposal of Vulkan image views.
 Since the parameters to properly set up image views can be quite lengthy, it defines a build helper class, as an inner class, using a fluent like API style.
 This way we will increase readability of the code that constructs images, and we will be able to add support for new parameters without breaking existing code.